-In the US there are 3 vaccine available.
+In the US there are three vaccines available.

 Novavax: This vaccine is available under emergency use authorization (EUA) for individuals 12 years of age and older.

 Is the vaccine free?

 Yes.
 The COVID-19 vaccines are free and available at no cost.

 Eligibility and Scheduling